inet-framework/inet-showcases/wireless/errorrate/doc/index.rst

 Results
 -------

-SNIR, BER and PER are recorded from the simulation runs.
-SNIR is measured at the receiver, and depends on the power of the noise and the power of the signal.
+SNIR, BER, and PER are recorded from the simulation runs.
+SNIR is measured at the receiver and depends on the power of the noise and the power of the signal.
 The signal power decreases with distance, so SNIR does as well.
 SNIR is independent of modulations and coding schemes, so it is the same for all bitrates.
 This can be seen on the following plot,